 Now I am also aware that not everyone will spend the time and money to get said advice so here are some tips if you decide to try this.
 I will only give one example because most frequently I see this offered as a detox (here are some safer detox methods):

 - Only use therapeutic essential oils from reputable companies for ingestion.
 There are no ifs, ands, or buts here.
 And my apologies to Doterra and Young Living reps out there, both of your oils meet that standard, as well as a few others like Mountain Rose Herbs, and Plant Therapy.
+For lemon oil in particular - I don't recommend Young Living OR Doterra because they don't have organic versions of this high pesticide sprayed crop.
 (I understand that statement may rub some the wrong way, however from a clinical standpoint it is what it is.
 You can comment but please keep them respectful and evidence-based.)

-- Place 1 drop of oil in a veggie capsule and add a carrier oil.
+- Place 1 drop of oil in a veggie capsule and add carrier oil.
 It is critical to get this past the mucosa.

 - Only do this 1 time per day for no more than 5 days.
 And no more frequently than a few times per year.